hkeee21/PCEngine/README.md

-# spconv_mod
+# PCEngine
-A modified deep learning framework for 3D point clouds.
+A deep learning framework for 3D point clouds.

 ## guide